zkrising/Tachi/docs/docs/codebase/setup/config.md

 If true, an external worker process will be used to handle score imports.

 !!! warning
-	You have to run this worker yourself.
-The entry point is `src/lib/score-import/worker/worker.ts`.
+	You have to run this worker yourself. `pnpm build && pnpm start-score-worker` will run the external worker process.

 ### EXTERNAL_SCORE_IMPORT_WORKER_CONCURRENCY